edenaxe/AEOref23-Extrapolation/README.md

 - Historical data: No historical data was found by electricity market module, so the forecast is based on a forecast.
 This may reduce the overall confidence in the results.

-Figure1.
+Figure 1.
 A visualization of the final pathways
 <img src="AEO ETS Plot.PNG" width="90%" height="90%">